Before the Bell: What every Canadian investor needs to know today

 The most recent headlines follow earlier concerns about Mr. Trump's surprise dismissal of Mr. Comey as well as reports that Mr. Trump divulged sensitive security information to Russia during a White House meeting.
 Further complicating the picture for the markets is a string of weaker-than-forecast economic reports - including softer readings on retail sales and inflation - which have raised concerns about the health of U.S. consumer sentiment.
 Politics aside, retail shares could get some attention after Target Corp. reported that same-store sales fell less than forecast.
 The news sent the U.S. retailer's shares higher in premarket action.

-On this side of the border, futures also signalled a lower start to the trading day as oil prices wavered after recent gains after new figures showed an unexpected rise in U.S. oil inventories.
-March factory shipments are also due Wednesday.
-Economists expect to see a modest increase from the country's factory sector.
+On this side of the border, futures also signalled a lower start to the trading day as oil prices fell and then regained their footing after new figures showed an unexpected rise in U.S. oil inventories.
+The TSX finished lower on Tuesday with bank and energy shares weighing on the broader market.

+A positive reading on Canada's factory sector could help underpin sentiment Wednesday.
+Statistics Canada said manufacturing sales rose 1 per cent in March on gains in transportation equipment and food industries.
+Sales were higher in 16 of 21 industries, representing about 71 per cent of Canada's manufacturing sector.

 Overseas, European markets were mostly lower although Britain's blue-chip FTSE 100 was essentially flat.
 France’ CAC 40 fell 0.5 per cent to 21657.55 and Germany’s DAX fell 0.4.2 per cent to 12,751.17.